Last updated 10th October 2024

 7.1 Your personal data may be shared with:

-7.1.1 service providers who support the operation of our business (e.g. IT services providers, business support service providers, postal, courier and telecommunication service providers, financial institutions and other payment services providers, and providers of debt management services);
+7.1.1 service providers who support the operation of our business (e.g. IT services providers, business support service providers, postal, courier and telecommunication service providers, review platforms and companies we use for marketing campaigns, financial institutions and other payment services providers, and providers of debt management services);

 7.1.3 law enforcement, judicial, governmental and regulatory agencies, or professional bodies or similar where and to the extent that we are compelled to do so by law, regulation or professional obligations;